piglovesyou/flickGal/README.md

 - Designer friendry.
 (HTML based)

 This plugin cannot do:
-- Horizontal scroll (who ever wants?)
+- Vertical flick scroll (who ever wants?)
-- Auto scroll.
-This will need a lot of options, which I don't like.
+- Auto scroll with timer.
+This will need a lot of options that I don't like.

 ## Demo